pytorch/multipy/README.md

 ### Installing via `pip install`

-We support installing both python modules and the runtime libs using `pip install`, with the caveat of having to manually install the dependencies first.
-This also serves as a single-command source build, essentially being a wrapper around `setup.py develop`, once all the dependencies have been installed.
+We support installing both python modules and the runtime libs using `pip install`, with the caveat of having to manually install the C++ dependencies first.
+This also serves as a single-command source build, essentially being a wrapper around `python setup.py develop`, once all the dependencies have been installed.

 To start with, the multipy repo should be cloned:
 ```shell